willow-ahrens/FinchSystemPaper/response.md

 > **Reviewer C**:  “I would have liked to see quantifying data like how many times you had to use Sequentially constructed levels over Nonsequentially Constructed Levels”

+In the following list, nonsequental formats are marked with *.

-Our SpMV evaluation demonstrates the performance of the SparseList, SparseVBL, SparseBand, and Pattern level formats, as well as conditionals and multiple outputs in the symmetric kernel
+SpMV exercises SparseList, SparseVBL, SparseBand, and Pattern formats, as well as multiple outputs in the symmetric kernel.

-Our SpMM evaluation shows off the importance of sparse intermediates (SparseBytemap and SparseHash are non-sequential) and the flexibility of our language for scheduling, doing all three matrix multiplication variants.
+SpMM exercies SparseBytemap* and SparseHash* formats, as well as sparse intermediates, and demonstrates the flexibility of our language for scheduling all three matrix multiplication variants.

-Our Graph applications demonstrate conditionals, complex loop structures, early breaks, and user-defined functions.
+Graph Applications exercise SparseBytemap* and Pattern formats, and conditionals, complex loop structures, early breaks, and user-defined functions.

-Our Image Morphology benchmarks demonstrate the flexibility of the language, as well as affine indexing and `sparseRLE` and `pattern` formats, as well as user-defined functions.
+Image Morphology exercises SparseRLE and Pattern formats, as well as affine indexing, padding, and user-defined functions, and demonstrates the flexibility of our language.

-The Array API benchmark shows that the language is reliable and flexible enough to support autoscheduling.
-It also involves user-defined functions and `SparseHash, non-sequential` format.
+The Array API scheduler exercises SparseHash* format and user-defined functions, and shows that the language is reliable and flexible enough to support autoscheduling.

 > **Reviewer C**: I would like to know why the formats provide the speedup: Is it just due to looplets iterators at each level?
 Is it due to constructed levels and if so, how do they provide benefit over other constructed levels and why over TACO’s representation?